kevinyma/p_v2/_projects/illo.md

 ></p>

 <p><img src="/img/illustrations/apartments.jpg"
-alt="Solo objects are beautiful: a windowsill, a tree, a wet mop.
+alt="Solo objects are inherently beautiful: a windowsill, a tree, a wet mop.
 What about an object repeated so many times it loses its individuality?

-Patterns draw me in because they tell me stories of the mundane.
+Patterns draw me in because they tell stories of the mundane.
 They speak of everyday life and its routines."
 ></p>

 <p><img src="/img/illustrations/engineering.jpg"
-alt="The story of one man's plight to reverse engineer dragon DNA to save his dying girlfriend."
+alt="The heart[warming|breaking] story of one man's plight to reverse engineer dragon DNA to save his dying girlfriend."
 ></p>